YariKartoshe4ka/sublime-svg-viewer/README.md

 }
 ```
 3. Add this string to the end of [converters.json](converters.json) file
-4. Add link to your converter to description of push-request
+4. Add a link to your converter in the push-request description
 5. Send push-request